Hillsong Corporate Governance

 Material Personal Interests

 When conflict arises, each Director acknowledges their duty to notify other Board members of a material personal interest, which relates to the church.
 Furthermore, the Board Member who has a material personal interest in a manner that is being considered at a Board Meeting must not be present while the matter is being considered at the meeting, or vote on the matter.

 Ethical Standards and Values

 Hillsong Church is a Christ-centred ministry and therefore the Directors, Management and Employees are expected to conduct themselves with the highest of ethical and biblical standards.
-The code of conduct for Directors is outlined in each respective constitution.
-Employees are bound by the code of conduct included within their employment contract and pastoral staff are accountable to the Australian Christian Churches Ministerial Code of Conduct.
+The expectations of Directors is outlined in each respective constitution and the ACNC governance standards.
+Employees are bound by the code of conduct and the terms and conditions within their employment contract.
+Pastoral staff are accountable to the Australian Christian Churches as per the Ministerial Code of Conduct.

 Safety & Child Protection